Web-based Method Programs

 place notation (for symmetrical methods like Plain Bob use the "-" character to separate the half-lead change from the lead end change ie enter X16X16X16-12 ; for asymmetrical methods like Grandsire you really do have to enter the full place notation ie 22.214.171.124.126.96.36.199.5.1.), you are effectively checking to see if the method has been rung and named

 - if not you will be able to view the blue line and see if it is false or not.
-If you are checking to see if you have generated a new method or not, please exercise caution in that (for example) omission of the final '.' in the Grandsire place notation above will generate an 'unrung' search result.
-To make sure, or if in any doubt, check your place notation against those in the official Central Council collections.
-(See also Disclaimer)
+If you are checking to see if you have generated a new method or not, please exercise caution in that (for example) omission of the final '.' in the Grandsire place notation above will generate an 'un-named' search result.
+Also, provisionally named methods are not listed in the VMA database.
+To make sure your method is un-named, to see if it has been provisionally named, or if in any doubt, check your place notation against those in the Central Council Methods Library (making sure to check the provisionally-named methods in Tony Smith's Supplementary Collections as well).
+Note that even if you want to use the alternative formats to view, you should enter the place notation as described above, as it is translated as appropriate by the VMA.

 Frequently Asked Questions